usnistgov/dioptra/docs/source/explanation/components/entrypoints-explanation.rst

 .. admonition:: Learn more

-    For more information, see :ref:`Task Graphs explanation <explanation-task-graph>`, :ref:`Entrypoint swaps reference <reference-entrypoints-task-graph-syntax-swaps>`, and :ref:`Specifying Swaps for a Job <reference-jobs-specifying-swaps>`.
+    For more information, see :ref:`Task Graph explanation <explanation-task-graph>`, :ref:`Entrypoint swaps reference <reference-entrypoints-task-graph-syntax-swaps>`, and :ref:`Specifying Swaps for a Job <reference-jobs-specifying-swaps>`.

 The Artifact Task Graph
 ------------------------